Your Kids – And You – Will Love These Day Trip Ideas In And Around New Jersey

 njhalloffame.org/entertainmentlearning-center

-Express your Jersey pride through a series of interactive exhibits where you learn all about New Jersey’s history and heroes.
-Sing with a hologram of a famous musician on stage, take a journey to the moon, check out Thomas Edison’s Model T, and host an interview on Late Night Jersey TV.
+Express your Jersey pride through a series of interactive exhibits where you’ll learn about our state’s heroes.
+Join a hologram of a famous singer on stage, take a journey to the moon, see Edison’s Model T, and host an interview on Late Night TV.

 NEW JERSEY MARITIME MUSEUM